 What are some common mistakes to avoid when filing for taxes for crypto investments?
 Trying to do all the paperwork on your own is what comes to mind right away.
 On the other hand, do you know a good crypto tax accountant or even attorney?
 Do you recall how far back you ought to go to ensure everything is covered?

 If your digital IRA was your entry point into the crypto market, none of this really needs to be a consideration.
 We’ve previously covered how none of our digital IRA users have to worry about reporting crypto taxes when using our OTC trading platform.
 It’s one of those overlooked perks we mentioned above.
 Then we can get to some of the more exotic benefits, such as free growth or even protection from collapses.
-Remember that even as Genesis’ boat shook, our customers’ funds were secure due to their off-balance status.
+Our customers assets are always protected.
 Unfortunately, FTX users can’t say the same.

 Getting back to the often difficult question of how do I organize my crypto taxes, the IRS recently released an outline, perhaps trying to track the latest wave of adoption.
 It goes without saying that the outline isn’t particularly helpful and will still be puzzling to anyone who isn’t a professional.

 Fortunately, the custodian of our digital IRA happens to be.
 As is the case with any self-directed individual retirement account, the custodian who is charged with overseeing the investment vehicle makes annual reports to both you and the IRS.
 It’s not exactly a novelty in the precious metals market: gold IRA investors have reaped these benefits for decades.